ShehrozIrfan/comment_tree_app/README.md

 ### Seed Database
 To populate the database with some data use:
 `rails db:seed`

+### Starting the server
+- To start the server use: `rails s`.
+- You can see the application running on: `http://localhost:3000/`

 ### How to run the test suite
 - For the test cases `rspec` is used.